ANDALUCIA BIKE RACE - Mountain bike race

 (Confirmed by the organisers)

-The Andalucía Bike Race is a cross-country mountain bike race which takes place in late February or early March.
+The Andalucía Bike Race is a cross-country mountain bike race which takes place in April in 2021.
+(Previous editions were Feb/March).
 The race lasts five or six days and is usually held in and around the Andalucian cities of Cordoba and Jaen; the first edition took place in 2011.
-Each stage takes betwen one and a half and three and a half hours to complete.
+Each stage takes between one and a half and three and a half hours to complete.

 The first six editions of the competition were carried out in pairs, in which both members rode together.
 For the sixth edition in 2017, a more mainstream format of individual winners and larger teams is being introduced.
 The event was created and largely funded by the regional government and Cordoba and Jaen town halls (up to 2016), making it a highly attractive race for international amateur riders to take part.
 In 2017, 800 riders of 27 (2016 was 33) nationalities competed in the race.

-The Andalucía Bike Race has been sponsored by Japanese bike manufacturer Shimano since the 2016 edition and, althought not on the world championship circuit, attains S1 race status and qualifying points from the International Cycling Union (UCI).
+The Andalucía Bike Race was sponsored by Japanese bike manufacturer Shimano in the 2016 to 2019 editions.
 Total prize money is about 20,000 €.